 Sterile Supply Technician Training Program

 The curriculum included in a certificate program covers basic medical principles as well as practical sanitation procedures.
-Some specific course topics are listed below:
+Some specific course topics include:

 - Human anatomy and physiology